ben-ng/ribcage-quantity-picker/Readme.md

 picker = new Picker({
   measure: 'mass'
+, defaultQuantity: 1.25   // Will be massaged into the closest possible fraction , defaultUnit: 'kg'
 , vulgar: true            // Not all devices support vulgar fractions (i.e. Android)
-                          // Thus, this is disabled by default.
+                          // This is disabled by default.
+Turn on for a prettier interface.
-, defaultQuantity: 1.25   // Will be massaged into the closest possible fraction , defaultUnit: 'kg'
 });
 ```